ravendb/docs/Chapter01.rst

 Those value are visualized in figure 1.3.
 There are several things to notice in the figure:

-* The actual key value doesn’t matter, but it *does* matter that it is sequential, because that will allow us to sort of it later.
+* The actual key value doesn't matter, but it *does* matter that it is sequential, because that will allow us to sort of it later.
 * Both rows have different data columns on them, because we don't have a schema for the column family.
-* We don’t have any way to associate a user to a tweet.
+* We don't have any way to associate a user to a tweet.

 That last bears some talking about.
 In a relational database, we would define a column called UserId, and that would give us the ability to link back to the user.
 Moreover, a relational database will allow us to query the tweets by the user id, letting us get the user’s tweets.
-A CFDB doesn’t give us this option, there is no way to query by column value.
+A CFDB doesn't give us this option, there is no way to query by column value.
 For that matter, there is no way to query by column (which is a familiar trick if you are using something like Lucene).

 Instead, the only thing that a CFDB gives us is a query by key.
 In order to answer that question, we need to create a secondary index, which is where the UsersTweets column family comes into play::